elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-electron-configuration-relate-to-the-valence-electrons-of-an-element.md

 url: /learn/chemistry/questions/how-does-electron-configuration-relate-to-the-valence-electrons-of-an-element
 score: -1.0
 related_article1:
-    id: 166861
+    id: 166860
-    title: Why are noble gases considered stable and inert?
+    title: >-
+        What is the difference between a cation and an anion?
     subject: Chemistry
-    url: /learn/chemistry/questions/why-are-noble-gases-considered-stable-and-inert
+    url: /learn/chemistry/questions/what-is-the-difference-between-a-cation-and-an-anion
 related_article2:
-    id: 166855
+    id: 166864
-    title: Explain the process of writing the electron configuration for sodium.
+    title: >-
+        How does the reactivity of alkali metals change as you move down the group?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-process-of-writing-the-electron-configuration-for-sodium
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-alkali-metals-change-as-you-move-down-the-group
 related_article3:
     id: 166858
+    title: >-
-    title: Why are halogens highly reactive, and how do they achieve stability?
+        Why are halogens highly reactive, and how do they achieve stability?
     subject: Chemistry
     url: /learn/chemistry/questions/why-are-halogens-highly-reactive-and-how-do-they-achieve-stability
 related_article4:
-    id: 166860
+    id: 166861
-    title: What is the difference between a cation and an anion?
+    title: >-
+        Why are noble gases considered stable and inert?
     subject: Chemistry
+    url: /learn/chemistry/questions/why-are-noble-gases-considered-stable-and-inert
+related_article5:
+    id: 166853
+    title: >-
+        What is the significance of the main groups in the periodic table?
+    subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-difference-between-a-cation-and-an-anion
+    url: /learn/chemistry/questions/what-is-the-significance-of-the-main-groups-in-the-periodic-table
 ---

 &nbsp;